Generate report comments and student feedback in seconds. Built for P-12 teachers, by a teacher.

-No login.
-No accounts.
 No student data stored.

 Sam worked through compound interest problems with weekly compounding accurately and completely.
 The next area to develop is converting expressions with negative indices to positive index form.
 To build this skill, Sam would benefit from working through several examples step by step, starting with simple expressions and progressing to multi-step ones.